ghmer/go-tiny-mfa/README.md

 #### payload: Update system configuration
 key|type|description
 --- | --- | ---
-ttp_port|integer|the port to run on.
+http_port|integer|the port to run on.
 Requires a restart! deny_limit|integer|how many times is a user allowed to input a wrong token before we don't allow validation for the given message.
 This is to defeat brute force attacks veriy_token|boolean|whether to verify if the *tiny-mfa-access-token* is set and contains a valid token